Andy4495/TI_Platform_Cores_For_Arduino/README.md

     I currently have installed the Eclipse-based version of CCS and have not tested the Theia-based version.
 However, I expect that the drivers installed by either version are the same.

-2. Or, follow the host platform and board-specific instructions from the Energia website - [Windows][90] or [MacOS][91] - to install just the drivers (without the full CCS IDE).
+2. Or, follow the host platform and board-specific instructions from the Energia website for [Windows][90] to install just the drivers (without the full CCS IDE).

     **The driver packages from the Energia website are no longer supported and will not be updated.** They probably still work, but do not expect any support if you run into issues with them.